California tightens Covid-19 response including indoor operations

 The state is recommending that counties with mandatory closures cancel fireworks shows.
 Los Angeles had already done so.
-This weekend, the state recommends Californians not gather with people you don't live with.
-"We may be wearing those masks at the beginning of our time together," Mr. Newsom said, but he noted that masks are often put aside as gatherings continues.
+This weekend, the state recommends Californians not gather with people that you don’t live with.
+“We may be wearing those masks at the beginning of our time together,” Newsom said, but noted that masks are often put aside as gatherings continues.
 The state also recommends avoiding crowds this weekend, as well as while coronavirus continues to significantly affect California.

 Officials acknowledged that enforcement is difficult, and that there would be problems if all 40 million Californians turned their backs on following public health orders.
 He also noted most of the enforcement won’t be done by law enforcement, but by people watching out for each other.

-California plans to enforce public health orders using multi-agency strike teams in six regions of the state, according to Mr. Newsom.
+California plans to enforce public health orders using multi-agency strike teams in six regions of the state, according to Newsom.
 Those teams will target non-compliant workplaces.
 The strike teams include Alcohol and Beverage Control, the Barbers and Cosmetology Board, CalOSHA, the Department of Business Oversight, the Department of Consumer Affairs, and the California Highway Patrol.

-Counties have the right to choose not to enforce regulations, Mr. Newsom said, but the state plans to withhold their portion of $2.5 billion that was approved for county funding in the state budget signed yesterday if counties engage in "bad behavior."
+Counties have the right to choose not to enforce regulations, Newsom said, but that the state plans to withhold their portion of $2.5 billion that was approved for county funding in the state budget signed yesterday if counties engage in “bad behavior.”

 LATEST CORONAVIRUS NUMBERS

-There were 110 deaths of Californians in the last 24 hours, Mr. Newsom said.
+There were 110 deaths of Californians in the last 24 hours, Newsom said.
 He noted that, despite some saying otherwise, there are still deaths happening due to coronavirus.

 There have been 10,170 people here in California who will have completed their contact tracer training by the end of this week.